Get insider access

 5. Best Point-And-Shoot Camera For Hiking And Backpacking

-While an interchangeable lens camera will give you the best image quality and the most flexibility, a point-and-shoot like the RICOH GR III is an excellent take-anywhere camera.
-It's incredibly compact, easily fitting into a pocket, and thanks to a high-res APS-C sensor and a sharp built-in lens, it's tough to beat its size-to-image-quality ratio.
-The fixed 28 mm full-frame equivalent lens is a great fit for landscapes and wider shots, but if you prefer a narrower field of view, the RICOH GR IIIx has a 40 mm lens that may suit you better.
+While an interchangeable lens camera will give you the best image quality and the most versatility, a point-and-shoot like the RICOH GR III is an excellent take-anywhere camera.
+It's incredibly compact, easily fitting into a jacket pocket or small bag, and thanks to a high-res APS-C sensor and a sharp built-in lens, it's tough to beat its size-to-image-quality ratio.
+Dynamic range is excellent on this thing, and its relatively wide aperture gives you some leeway in low light.
+The fixed 28mm full-frame equivalent lens is a great fit for landscapes and wider shots, but if you prefer a narrower field of view, the RICOH GR IIIx has a 40mm lens that may suit you better.

 The camera's minimalist design makes it easy to shoot with, and it feels well-built overall, though it isn't weather-sealed to keep out dust and moisture.
 The fixed screen can also make it difficult to shoot at different angles.
-Of course, since it's so compact, it has a more limited battery life, so you may want to pack a spare battery for longer hikes.
-Having said that, if you want to eliminate the need for a bulkier kit, this truly pocketable camera is the way to go.
+Of course, since it's so compact, it has a more limited battery life, so you may want to pack a spare battery or power bank for longer hikes.
+Still, if you want to eliminate the need for a bulkier kit without sacrificing image quality, this truly pocketable camera is the way to go.

 See our review